AnthonySotoC/hello-cats/README.md

 ├── src/
 │   └── api/
 │       └── example/
-│           └── dto/ # DESCRIPTION
+│           └── dto/ # Graphql args types
 │           └── model/ # Graphql entity
 │           └── test/ # Unit testing.
 Tracking of the .spec and .mock files │           └── example.module.ts # Provide metadata that Nest makes use to organize the app